Azure/azure-sdk/_posts/2020-05-19-formrecognizer.md

 ## Creating your own tailored models

-The Form Recognizer client library can further be extended to create customized and tailored models.
+The Form Recognizer client library can further be used to create customized and tailored models.
 It allows users to train models using their own data forms and then use those customized models for recognizing custom forms!
 Custom models can be created using two approaches: Creating custom models with training labels and without training labels.

 ### Custom model training with training labels